jonnor/projects/jewelry/README.md

 * Ensure that putting battery incorrectly does not cause damage?
 * Maybe allow to adjust brightness.
 Touch-and-hold during startup?

+Capacitive touch on/off

+* Test have a hole/slit in housing, where a metallic piece/wire rests as the electrode.
+Jewelry connected to GND.
+* Test having a wire antenna sticking out towards front of rosebud.
+With high sensitivity, can one switch using a gesture?

 # Parts

 Thin multiconductor cable.